 Don’t carry a balance.
-Carrying a balance on your credit card can lead to the accumulation of debt.
-Over time, interest accrues, and you may end up paying twice the value of what you bought.
+Maintaining a balance on your credit card can lead to the accumulation of debt.
+Over time, interest accrues, and you may end up paying twice the value you bought.
 Keeping up with interest rates is a common cause of late or missed payments, which can tank your credit score.

 CREDIT COUNSELLING SERVICE IN EDMONTON